Casa Galilei –

 Downstairs (level of monastery first floor)

-- Bedroom 3 (4 x 5m) with two single beds plus one futon bed, wardrobe and TV.
+- Bedroom 3 (4 x 5m) with two single beds plus one futon bed and wardrobe.
 Floor length windows overlooking the valley.

-- Bedroom 4 (5 x 5 m) with two single beds plus one futon bed, wardrobe and TV.
+- Bedroom 4 (5 x 5 m) with two single beds plus one futon bed and wardrobe.
 Floor length windows overlooking the valley.
 External door, giving onto a stone staircase leading down to the exterior ground level.

 - Bathroom with shower, wc, sink, bidet.

 The table shows prices for week-long bookings.
-Discounts may be available for longer stays and the house is also available for shorter visits: see the small print below the table.
+Discounts may be available for longer stays and the house is also available for shorter visits: see the small print below.

 To check Casa Galilei’s availability, click here.
 To read more about Casa Galilei, click here.